Mindfulness: In Nature, In Action And As A Practice

 2. Reduces Mental Overload

 Being in nature (hopefully without your phone for a while!) reduces the constant bombardment of information and distractions that modern life throws at us.
-Away from screens, deadlines, and noise, the brain can rest.
-We begin to declutter the mind and our mental fatigue gives way to greater mental clarity and focus.
+We give our brains time to rest when we can get away from screens, deadlines, and noise, for even a short while.
+This break allows us to declutter the mind and our mental fatigue can give way to greater mental clarity and focus.
 We can reclaim what distraction takes from us – our attention.

 3. Calms the Nervous System